hesingh/ALS-info/README.md

 SOD1 has a gene silencing drug from https://apic-bio.com/, a company in MA with Dr. Robert Brown as one founder.
 Dr. Brown discovered the SOD1 gene around 1992 to cause ALS.
 He has been working tirelessly on finding cures for ALS.
-Merit Cudkowicz has been a student of Dr. Brown's.
+Merit Cudkowicz, Head of Neurology, Mass General Hospital (MGH), has been a student of Dr. Brown's.
 In 2006, gene silencing, invented at UMass Medical, got the Nobel prize in medicine.
 In 2008, Dr. Brown left Harvard Medical and joined UMass Medical - familial ALS is caused by gene mutation and gene silencing knowledge at UMass Medical would help.